|

 -u, --unique

-only the first of an equal run
+output only the first of lines with equal keys; with -c,

 -z, --zero-terminated